zguo0525/API-Pack/src/PIPELINE_INSTRUCTIONS.md

 ## Step 0: Data Collection
 It is up to API owners to make publicly available [OpenAPI](https://www.openapis.org/) specifications.
 If API owners want users to have access to their OpenAPI specification files, they most likely refernce them on their API documentation.

-To build our dataset, we used [OpenAPI](https://www.openapis.org/) specification files publicly available from two sources:
+To build our dataset, we used [OpenAPI](https://www.openapis.org/) specification files publicly available from four sources:

 - [IBM API Hub](https://developer.ibm.com/apis/)
 - [APIs.gurus](https://apis.guru/).